Asi Taulava

-Pauliasi Taulava (born March 2, 1973) is a Tongan-born Filipino professional basketball player for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
-He is the oldest active player in the league.
+Pauliasi Taulava (born March 2, 1973) is a Tongan-born Filipino former professional basketball player in the Philippine Basketball Association (PBA).

 Standing 6 ft 9 in (2.06 m) tall and weighing 245 pounds (111 kg), Taulava is considered by many to be one of the greatest and most dominant Filipino basketball players to ever play the center position in the PBA.
-Throughout his 21-year career, Taulava has used his size and strength to overpower opponents for points and rebounds.
+Throughout his 24-year career in the league, Taulava has used his size and strength to overpower opponents for points and rebounds.
 He is also a many-time member of the Philippine national team in international competitions.